Tourism, the Economy, and Development in Tanzania

 Theme 1 Examples:

-Activity: This Youtube video was made by the Tanzanian Board of Tourism to advertise tourism in Tanzania.
+Activity: The youtube video below was made by the Tanzanian Board of Tourism to advertise tourism in Tanzania.

 Watch the video taking the following into consideration: